First Trust Small Cap Growth AlphaDEX Fund (NASDAQ:FYC) Announces Quarterly Dividend of $0.00

 First Trust Small Cap Growth AlphaDEX Fund (NASDAQ:FYC – Get Rating) announced a quarterly dividend on Thursday, June 23rd, Zacks reports.
-Shareholders of record on Monday, June 27th will be paid a dividend of 0.002 per share on Thursday, June 30th.
-This represents a $0.01 annualized dividend and a yield of 0.01%.
-The ex-dividend date is Friday, June 24th.
+Stockholders of record on Monday, June 27th will be given a dividend of 0.002 per share on Thursday, June 30th.
+This represents a $0.01 dividend on an annualized basis and a dividend yield of 0.01%.
+The ex-dividend date of this dividend is Friday, June 24th.

 - Get a free copy of the StockNews.com research report on First Trust Small Cap Growth AlphaDEX Fund (FYC)